portotype/decodeportugal.com/README.md

-# Decode Portugal

-This is a short guide on opening and running companies in Portugal.
+This is an open-source guide on opening and running companies in Portugal.

 This is a Work in Progress ⚠️, we're about 50% of the way.
 Main topics: